monk-io/docs/docs/develop/provisioning-via-templates.md

 ## Instance affinity

-Use `affinity` field in runnable definition in order to tell Monk where to start this runnable.
+Use `affinity` field in runnable definition in order to tell MonkOS where to start this runnable.

 ```yaml linenums="1"
 affinity: